cloudflare/cloudflare-docs/content/dns/troubleshooting/faq.md

 ## Why have I received an email: Your Name Servers have Changed?

-For domains where Cloudflare hosts the DNS, Cloudflare continuously checks whether the domain uses Cloudflare’s nameservers for DNS resolution.
+For domains where Cloudflare hosts the DNS, Cloudflare continuously checks whether the domain uses Cloudflare's nameservers for DNS resolution.
 If Cloudflare's nameservers are not used, the [domain status](/dns/zone-setups/reference/domain-status/) is updated from _Active_ to _Moved_ in the Cloudflare **Overview** app and an email is sent to the customer.

 This is important because - if a domain is in a *Moved* state for a [long enough period of time](/dns/zone-setups/reference/domain-status/) - it will be deleted from Cloudflare.